 “I’ve said this for years now: stop obsessing over citations.
 Get solid on the top 30-40 generic listings, and on your niche listings, and move on.” – Phil Rozek, Local Visibility System

-For a new business vs. existing business, do you fix/build citations at same velocity?
+For a new business vs. existing business, do you fix/build citations at the same velocity?

 *This is a new question for 2016, so there is no year on year comparison.

-- 38% say you should build citations at same speed for new or existing business
+- 38% say you should build citations at the same speed for new or existing business

 - 33% say you should build citations faster for a new business

-- 19% say it depends on the business & location
+- 19% say it depends on the business and location

 Once again we see that there is some split on the best practice here, although most agree that building citations faster for a new business delivers value for that business quicker.
 An existing business is likely to already have some listings so many of those top citation sites that you want to get listed on, may already be in place.

-For a new business, you’re starting from zero, so there’s more building work to do & a nice clean slate to start from!
+For a new business, you’re starting from zero, so there’s more building work to do and a nice clean slate to start from!

-For a new business, how many citations do you aim to build within first 1-2 months?
+For a new business, how many citations do you aim to build within the first 1-2 months?

 *N.B.
 This question is new for 2016 so there is not year on year comparison.

 - 29% say a new business should build 30-50 citations within the first 1-2 months